"... he that breaks a thing to find out what it is

 All tarantulas prey mainly on insects and other arthropods, and the largest will kill and devour small vertebrates like lizards and mice.
 In fact, some are called "bird-eating spiders", maybe for being occasionally found resting inside birds' nests after devouring the chicks.

 In spite of their menacing appearance, many tarantulas are actually docile creatures toward humans, and will never attack a person unless it is in self-defense.
-All the same a large, cornered tarantula raised on its hind legs and baring its long, shiny black fangs is a sobering sight for anyone intending to pick it up with bare hands.
+All the same a large, a cornered tarantula raised on its hind legs and baring its long, shiny black fangs is a sobering sight for anyone intending to pick it up with his bare hands.
 During the mating season, the males of some species are particularly ill-tempered and may indeed lunge to bite at the least provocation.

 Apart from their fangs and venom, some American tarantulas have a peculiar defense mechanism.
 Upon feeling threatened, they will vibrate their hind legs against their upper abdomens.
 Tiny barbed hairs ("setae") covering the abdomen will then fly through the air, finding their way to the mucous membranes of the mouth, nostrils, and eyes of the attacker.
 For many predators - and humans - the result is an obnoxious irritation that may last for hours.